MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-ext-object.md

 > Extension objects can have a name with a maximum length of 30 characters.

 > [!IMPORTANT]
-> A page of type _API page_ cannot not be extended by creating a page extension object.
+> A page of type *API page* can't be extended by creating a page extension object.
 Instead, create a new API page by adding a new [page object](devenv-page-object.md).

 > [!NOTE]
-> Modifying actions in Cue groups on page extensions is not supported.
+> Modifying actions in Cue groups on page extensions isn't supported.

 ## Snippet support
 Typing the shortcut `tpageext` will create the basic layout for a page extension object when using the [!INCLUDE[d365al_ext_md](../includes/d365al_ext_md.md)] in Visual Studio Code.